Tour Code: 3544P5

 We continue through the village of Glenbeigh and a sight of Rossbeigh Beach, and a wonderful view of the hilly backs of the Iveragh.

 Onwards to Waterville passing, Caherviveen, birthplace of Daniel O Connell (1775-1847) who was one of the most important political figures in 19th century Ireland.
 He earned the nickname "The Liberator" by leading impoverished Roman Catholics towards emancipation.

 We arrive in Waterville, an idyllic beach resort between Lough Currane and Ballinskelligs Bay.
 For years it was a favorite retreat of Charlie Chaplin.
-There is also a statue of him near the beach.

 Lunch stop varies from day to day please check with driver.

 After lunch the tour continues through Derrynane, the former seat of the O’Connell clan and home to Daniel O’Connell.

 The next village is Sneem, another pretty but untypical village laid out English-style around a village green beneath a semi-circle of low mountains.
 Sneem marks the start of the most sheltered part of the Ring of Kerry's coast.
 Here you will see lush, subtropical growth - wild rhododendrons, azaleas - evidence of the benign effect of The Gulf Stream.